Software-Hardware-Integration-Lab/Documentation/docs/Security-Management/Reference/Architecture/Diagrams/Initialization-ServerAuth.md

 ---
 # Initialization - Orchestration Authentication

-The authentication system is responsible for authenticating, and authorizing the MSM orchestration client to the various Microsoft APIs.
+The authentication system is responsible for authenticating, and authorizing the SOP orchestration client to the various Microsoft APIs.

 The Authentication engine is configured via [environmental variables](../../../Reference/Settings/Environmental-Variables-Reference.md) in combination with the use of managed identity.